Contribute EMR Data

 Once this is done, our Data Manager will arrange to collect information from the EMR into a highly secure server for analysis.
 The data are de-identified (no names, no emails, no phone numbers etc) and will only be used for approved purposes and projects.
 Please see The University of Toronto Family Medicine Report and UTOPIAN Data Safe Haven for more information about how the data is used.

 Do I get anything back?
-We send you reports on your own care, compared to other physicians.
-You can get Mainpro+ credits for reviewing the reports.
 You make a major contribution to family medicine for today and for tomorrow.
+Methods for the return of cleaned, comparable data are currently under development.

 What about privacy?
 We have very strong privacy protection: our processes have undergone several security assessments and the data are de-identified.
-The Data Safe Haven has been reviewed and approved by hospital and university Research Ethics Boards.
+The POPLAR Data Platform has been reviewed and approved by hospital and university Research Ethics Boards.
 The data are de-identified prior to use for research (no names, no emails, no phone numbers, etc.) and will only be used for approved purposes and projects.

 Do you have questions?
 Please reach out to UTOPIAN at email@example.com .